theCreedo/MyMegabusTicketsToExcelSpreadSheet/README.md

 I've made it so that you can also get a string of the 'Current Tickets' and 'Past Tickets' so you can keep track of previous expenditures or take note of how much you've paid currently.

-NOTE: This does not keep track of the batches you bookes, nor how much is spent.
-It can only get the value of the tickets.
+NOTE: This does not keep track of the batches you bookes, nor how much is spent on booking fees or total.
+All it does is scrape the webpage for ticket data.

 ... will add more description later... hopefully